Keeping the Sabbath

 - King Ahaz did something to a covered way used on the Sabbath.
-The text is obscure but it seems that changes to the worship of God were made to honour the king of Assyria (2 Kings 16:18).
+The text is obscure but it seems that he made some changes to the worship of God to honour the king of Assyria (2 Kings 16:18).

 - King Hezekiah provided offerings for each day, for Sabbaths, new moons and appointed feasts (2 Chronicles 31:3).

 - In destroying Jerusalem, God had made his people forget festivals and Sabbaths (Lamentations 2:6).

 This list suggests that, although the Sabbath was still a familiar institution, in many cases it was not being kept in a way that was acceptable to God.
 Other places suggest this even more strongly, while some give the impression that the Sabbath was not kept at all.

 - God promised blessings for people who kept the Sabbath and didn’t profane it (Isaiah 56:2 – probably in the time of King Hezekiah).